Aaron2550/Survivalcraft_WDL/README.md

 # Survivalcraft_WDL

-Just a Worlddownlaod of the Survivalcraft Server by PhoenixSC and Fantom1.
-The Server runs like absolute bullshit and Moderators/Admins ban without any evidence.<br />
+Just a Worlddownload of the Survivalcraft Server by PhoenixSC and Fantom1.
+The Server runs like absolute bullshit.
+And is almost dead by now since all big players left.<br />
 <br />
 Savannah and Spawn are Saved.<br />
 Spawn is at 0 65 0.<br />
-Other Things saved are:   <br />
+Other Things saved BEFORE UPDATE 4 are:   <br />
                           frnk's Base<br />
-                          My Base<br />
+                          Alex's and My Base<br />
                           Kdot's Village<br />
                           "Chaos" aka.
 Random Mesa Base with Swastikas<br />
                           Protector's Island<br />